 Understood that the average of rich kids is probably higher than the average of poor kids, but how widely distributed are the scores?
 It could be that there is substantial overlap between the two groups, which renders the study useless for predictive purposes.

-Also unclear is how the kids in either group were recruited, since 18 mo kids don’t answer the telephone or browse Craigslist, there is probably a substantial bias toward families who are proud of their kids’ language-acquisition skills and willing to spend time to showcase them.
+Also unclear is how the kids in either group were recruited, since 18-month-old kids don’t answer the telephone or browse Craigslist, there is probably a substantial bias toward families who are proud of their kids’ language-acquisition skills and willing to spend time to showcase them.